RedMawVFX/redmaw-tg-toolkit/scripts/tg-crop-region-presets/README.md

 Make sure you’ve installed Terragen 4 Professional v4.6.31 or greater on your computer, and installed the terragen_rpc module and Pillow fork, via the pip install command. <br>

-In this repository you’ll find the Python script “tg_crop_region_presets.py” and supporting example content.
+In this repository you’ll find the Python script “tg_crop_region_presets.pyw” and supporting example content.
 The images folder contains an icon file, should you wish to create a shortcut on your desktop for the python script, as well as the bitmap images used for the button widgets on the graphic interface.

 ### Usage:
 ![tg_crop_region_presets GUI](images/tg_crop_region_presets_gui.jpg) <br>